govau/design-system-site/content/components/card/accessibility/colorblind.md

 ---
 layout: component/code-demo
-examples:
-  - template: a11y-colorblind
+iframe: a11y-colorblind
 ---
 ## Colour impairment

-How the TODO are viewed with various colour blindnesses
+How the card is viewed with various colour blindnesses